mel-miller/a11y-navbar/README.md

 * **responsiveToggleText** is the text for the menu button when the "mobile friendly" compact menu is active.
 It defaults to "Menu".
 * **responsiveSubmenuToggles** a boolean value when set to `true` will add buttons elements to the responsive "mobile friendly" menu.
 This feature will allow users to both open and close submenus using a touch interface.
 * **mode** can be set to either "standard" (for behavior strictly following the navbar design pattern) or "dualAction" (in which menuitems with submenus can be activated with Enter/Space, or expanded with the appropriate arrow key).
+* **menubarInstructionsText** A _*sanitized*_ string to use for the non-standard instruction text in "dualAction" mode. (*Note*: Make sure this string is properly sanitized since it is not in the scope of this script's functionality to do so.)